-If you feel your growth is stunted, regressing, you are less engaged or creative, more distracted, procrastinating even, these may be indicators that you need some intellectual self-care.
+If you feel your growth is stunted, regressing, you are less engaged or creative, more distracted, or procrastinating even, these may be indicators that you need some intellectual self-care.
 Find ways to cognitively release or express yourself intellectually.

 This can look really different for everyone.
 If you notice your usual social tendencies are different, this may be your first clue.
-However this looks for you, setting aside time to engage with yourself and/or with others is really important for reconnecting and managing survival mode.
+However, this looks for you, setting aside time to engage with yourself and/or with others is really important for reconnecting and managing survival mode.
 Connecting with others might also offer a great opportunity to ask for support or to feel less isolated in your experience.

-Indicators that we need to be more intentional with self-care emotionally may be when we or someone else notices that our reactions are more impulsive or unlike what they typically would be.
+Indicators that we need to be more intentional with self-care emotionally maybe when we or someone else notices that our reactions are more impulsive or unlike what they typically would be.

 If you are currently in or anticipating survival mode, practicing self-compassion and self-regulation can help manage survival mode quite a bit.
 It’s never too late to start engaging in self-care.
-But more than anything, integrating self-care into your routine and planning for and prioritizing your wellness can also not only help manage survival mode, but help prevent it as well.
+But more than anything, integrating self-care into your routine and planning for and prioritizing your wellness can also not only help manage survival mode but help prevent it as well.

 Here are some final tips: